miguelamezola/miguelamezola.github.io/_posts/2021-10-24-integer-division.md

 image: /assets/divisibility-proof.png
 ---

-If we are not allowed to use the division operator in a programming language such as JavaScript, how can we perform integer division?
-This code uses repeated subtraction to achieve this; its time complexity is Big O of the quotient.
+If we are not allowed to use the division operator in a programming language, how can we perform integer division?
+The following code uses repeated subtraction to achieve this; its time complexity is Big O of the quotient.
 One interesting tidbit: `NaN` is the only value in JavaScript that does not equal itself, so the last unit test had to be adjusted to account for this.

 **integerDivision.test.js**
 ```javascript